szaumoor/ZSTweaks/ZSTweaks/component_readme.md

   - 2nd round: 8d6+8 crushing damage if save vs. Paralysis at -6 is failed (originally 3d10, save vs. Paralysis at -4)
   - 3rd round: 10d6+10 crushing damage if save vs. Paralysis at -4 is failed (originally 4d10, save vs. Paralysis at -2)

-**Component 446:** Make fireball-type spells improve more with level and/or improve explosion animations
+### Make fireball-type spells improve more with level and/or improve explosion animations (446)

 This component rebalances several Fireball-type spells to improve their damage scaling at higher levels, making them more competitive choices throughout the game.